Sustaining our Traditions and Culture

 • Your home or a power line is at risk of being struck by a beaver-felled tree

-Please contact Molly Alves or Annalei Lees and we will come assess the issue and determine the best course of action to solve it.
+Please contact Annalei Lees and someone will come assess the issue and determine the best course of action to solve it.

 Donations can be made to the Tulalip Beaver Project through the Tulalip Foundation.
 Please make sure to select “My donation is for Wildlife” from the drop down menu and type “Tulalip Beaver Project” in the comments section.